Samatvartha/2014P_Samatvartha_Thesisbox/5_Consumption_Trade_Commerce/KiranaCulture (AdVenture Memo).md

     - **Commercial Real Estate (CRE) Owners:** Monetizing space via tech-integrated, stable tenants, potentially leveraging **KYRM Realty** for fractional investment & asset management of these fulfillment nodes.
     - **Third-Party Logistics (3PL):** For optimized, potentially aggregated, last-mile delivery.

+> A possible branch: if current quick commerce platform themselves start seeing value in offloading the QC capex and they become the buy side app (consider Swiggy Instamart's per store ~20L loss compared to blinkit's 20L profit, or Flipkart minutes recent announcement to roll roll expansion plan from 500 darkstore to limiting them ot just 8 cities).
+It's actually can be a strategic play for them as well to compete against the 50% market share with more agility while empowering the narrative of helping kiranas instead of competing with them.
+This fork is TBD.
+Read along to understand better.

 ### How It Works: Value Realigned

 - **For D2C Brands:**